 If you have both granulated sugar and molasses in your pantry, you can make your own brown sugar in under a minute.
 Just stir one tablespoon of molasses into one cup of granulated sugar, no cooking required.
 In a pinch, maple syrup can be used in place of the molasses if you don't have any molasses on hand.
 It has a slightly different flavor, but it will still work well.

 If you're looking for a brown sugar substitute because your brown sugar is too hard to use, there's a really easy fix for that, too.
 You can salvage your brown sugar by placing it in a bowl and covering it with a moistened paper towel, then microwaving it on high in 20-second increments until it becomes soft enough to use.

 If you don't need the sugar immediately, try the apple approach if you happen to have some apples on hand.
 Place the sugar in a bowl with a few apple slices, cover the bowl with a damp cloth, and let it sit overnight.

 Just add a tablespoon of molasses to a cup of light brown sugar to turn it into dark brown sugar, just as you would with granulated sugar.
 You can use a tablespoon of maple syrup for this purpose as well.
 Or just use your light brown sugar in place of the dark brown sugar that's called for.
 You probably won't notice any difference in your recipe.
 It works in reverse, too, if you need light brown sugar and only have dark brown sugar?
 You'll hardly notice the difference.

 Purchasing an Alternative

-if you're in the store and you can't find regular brown sugar, you can also use muscavado sugar or demerara instead.
+if you're in the store and you can't find regular brown sugar, you can also use muscovado sugar or demerara instead.
 Both have a similar moisture content and flavor and substitute well in recipes.
-Use dark muscavado in place of dark brown sugar and light muscavado in place of light brown sugar.
+Use dark muscovado in place of dark brown sugar and light muscovado in place of light brown sugar.